Greg-Bernard/EloquaDataLoader/README.md

 * **TableNames** - The list of tables currently available for export through BULK API in Eloqua
 * **confi** - Company, username, and password used to log in to allow ElqDB to function, requires a user with Advanced Marketing User privileges or higher
 * **ldbs** - This is the file you'll be running most of the time, it has functions that facilitate the majority of syncing actions available through this script
-* **geoip** - An additional file that holds another class that uses the geolite2 package to geolocate IP addresses located in the activity tables exported with ElqDB
+* **geoip** - An additional file that holds another class that uses the maxminddb package with the GeoLite2 database to geolocate IP addresses located in the activity tables exported with ElqDB

 ## Geolocation By IP
 Added functionality provided through the geoip file.
 Use the *run_geoip* or *full_geoip* functions in **ldbs** to roughly match the IP Addresses in activity tables that contain them with real-world coordinates.
 Accuracy of these coordinates vary from 5km to 50km, so only really useful for high level anaylsis/insights.